hanabi/hanabi.github.io/misc/Deleted_Conventions.md

 * This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
 Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.
 * This convention was deleted because it was hardly ever used and it increased complexity.

+### The Triple Bluff

+* In some situations, cluing a 5 with color initiates a special move called a *5 Color Ejection*.
+And in some situations, cluing a 5 with rank initiates a special move called a *5 Pull* or a *5's Chop Move*.
+However, if players are in a situation where none of these moves would apply, then it is possible to perform a *Triple Bluff* by giving a *Play Clue* to a 5 (with either color or number).
+* For example, in a 5-player game:
+  * All the 1's are played on the stacks.
+  * Emily has a red 5 that has a number 5 clue on it.
+(It was *5 Saved* in the *Early Game*.)
+  * Alice clues red to Emily, "filling in" the red 5 as a *Play Clue*.
+(This cannot be a *5 Color Ejection*, because that move requires the 5 to be freshly touched.)
+  * Bob sees that no-one else has the red 2.
+Bob blind-plays his *Finesse Position* card as red 2, but it is instead a blue 2.
+  * Cathy knows a blue 2 does not match a red 5, so this must be some kind of *Bluff*.
+However, a red 5 is not a valid *Bluff* target and it is also not a valid *Double Bluff* target.
+Thus, this must be a *Triple Bluff*.
+Cathy blind-plays her *Finesse Position* card as any playable card, and it plays as green 2.
+  * Donald also knows that this must be a *Triple Bluff* for the same reasons that Cathy does.
+Donald blind-plays his *Finesse Position* and it plays as a yellow 2.
+* This convention was deleted because it was hardly ever used.
+The similar moves of the *Triple One-Third Bluff*, the *Triple Two-Third Bluff*, and the *5's Triple Bluff* were also deleted.

 ### The Speculation Prompt & The Speculation Finesse

 * Normally, a player needs to know the exact identity of a card in order to initiate a *Priority Prompt* or *Priority Finesse*.
 However, it is somewhat common that a player will get a *Play Clue* on a card and they will not know its exact identity.
 (For example, when they get a color *Play Clue* in a multi-color variant.)
 In this situation, the rules of *Priority* still apply, as enumerated above in the previous section.